microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 Another simple approach would be to define Supported Patterns as TypeScript code which uses the package APIs in such a way that it compiles.
 Unfortunately doesn't solve the problem: nearly everything is still incompatible change since TypeScript lets you traverse modules objects, inspect the code implementing functions etc.
-Its possible to write programs which break for pretty much much change with modifies the code.
+It's possible to write programs which break for pretty much any change.

 A more reasonable but simple supported pattern would be all code that only uses assumes the APIs behave as they are documented.
 This is more on the right track, but it has issues with ambiguity which tends to lead to one of: